How Travel Photographer of the Year is judged

 Final Judging from TPOTY 2012

-TPOTY is one of the most stringently judged awards, with judging taking place over three rounds and all judging completed blind - the judges do not know the identity or nationality of any entrants.
+TPOTY is one of the world's most stringently judged photography awards.
+Judging takes place over three rounds and all judging is completed blind - the judges do not know the identity or nationality of any entrants.

-The selected judging panel is representative of a broad spectrum of photography and of image usage.
-It is international and made up of respected photographers, picture editors, editors/publishers, art buyers, curators and other users of the photographic image.
+The selected judging panel is international and made up of respected photographers, picture editors, editors/publishers, art buyers, curators and other users of the photographic image.
 Each year there is also a lay judge to represent the views of the wider public who enjoy photography.
 Sponsors are not included on the judging panel.
-None of the judges have a vested interest beyond using their considerable knowledge and experience of photography to choose the winning images on merit.
+None of the judges have a vested interest in the results beyond using their considerable knowledge and experience of photography to choose the winning images on merit.
 There are usually between 12 and 17 judges on the TPOTY judging panel.

 Judging Round One

 Conducted online and from print submissions - All entries are assessed on whether they meet the criteria and standard of photography required for the awards and the particular category in which they are entered.
 Images in the Young Travel Photographer of the Year section are judged less harshly on camera craft at this stage than the other categories.
 This round is judged by a small panel of judges.

 Judging Round Two

 Conducted online - All images/entries which have qualified from Round One are judged independently online by the entire judging panel.
-Print submissions are digitised by TPOTY so all the judges can view the images, regardless of where in the world they are judging from.
+Print submissions are digitised by TPOTY so all the judges can view the images, regardless of where in the world they are based at the time.
 The best entries in each category are chosen based on the number of votes they receive from this panel.
 Top entries are shortlisted for the final (print only) judging round.
 The number of finalists varies from category to category and year to year and depends on the standard of entries received.

 Final Judging Round